What is Intensive In-Home?

 I have a referral, how do I get started?

 - Call us at the office in your region to screen or inquire about specific criteria!
-After a short screening is completed, an EYPC counselor immediately contacts the family and schedules a comprehensive evaluation.
+After a short screening is completed, an therapist immediately contacts the family and schedules a comprehensive evaluation.
 If the child is found eligible for IIH, then services begin immediately.
 In cases where the child does not fit the criteria, appropriate referrals are made.
 The time period from a referral being made and services beginning is typically between 5 to 7 days after approval from Magellan.